 Urgent Care and Emergency Care: Cost Comparison

-Whenever possible, you should use your primary care provider or an urgent care or express clinic.
+Whenever possible, you should use your primary care provider or an urgent care.
 Treatment in an ER can be significantly more expensive than what you would pay at an urgent care clinic or your provider’s office.
-To save time and money, learn the locations of your local urgent or express clinic and your ER.
+To save time and money, learn the locations of your local urgent care and your ER.

-River’s Edge Express Clinic, located in the Hilltop Hy-Vee in Mankato, is a reliable option for walk-in medical care.
-Our nurse practitioner is available seven days a week and is available to treat your minor illnesses and injuries.
+River’s Edge Hospital’s Urgent Care Department, located at the main entrance of the hospital, is a reliable option for walk-in medical care.
+Our providers are available seven days a week and can treat your minor illnesses and injuries.
 Best of all, your visit will typically cost less than what you would pay at an ER.

-River’s Edge Express Clinic offers quick, convenient, compassionate care with no appointment necessary.
-We’re open Monday–Friday from 11 a.m. to 7 p.m., and Saturday and Sunday from 9 a.m. to 6 p.m.
+River’s Edge Hospital’s Urgent Care Department offers quick, convenient, compassionate care with no appointment necessary.
+We’re open Monday–Friday from noon to 7:30 p.m., and Saturday and Sunday from 8 a.m. to 4 p.m.
 To learn more about the River’s Edge Hospital Emergency Room, visit riversedgehealth.org.
-Call 507-353-2997 to learn more.

 Our physical therapists are trained to effectively rehabilitate a variety of conditions and will work with you to assess your needs and design a treatment plan to meet your therapy goals.